Kaya

 Compatibility is Key

-The search for the ideal roommate is an involved process that takes time and understanding to see who is the most compatible for a shared living space.
-Research done by the Pew Research Center states that in the United States, 31.9% of households are “doubled up,” meaning the space is shared with at least one adult who isn’t a spouse, romantic partner, or college student.
-That leaves almost 79 million adults living in a housemate-style situation.
-As rental and housing costs continue to rise, it’s imperative that sharing a living space with someone will keep costs low.
+Finding the right roommate takes more than shared rent.
+It takes shared values, trust, and understanding.
+According to the Pew Research Center, 31.9% of U.S. households are “doubled up,” meaning the space is shared with at least one adult who isn’t a spouse, romantic partner, or college student.
+That’s nearly 79 million adults living in a housemate-style arrangement.
+As housing costs continue to rise, sharing space has become common — yet finding someone compatible remains a difficult task.

 The solution